 His Majesty King George V and the royal family enjoyed an Empire Christmas Pudding made by the royal chef on Christmas Day at Sandringham, in 1927.

-The traditional Christmas pudding recipe called for ingredients from the British Empire countries, and it was distributed by the Empire Marketing Board to members of the public, so they could join their King in eating a patriotic pudding at Christmas time.
+The old fashioned Christmas pudding recipe called for ingredients gathered from the British Empire countries, and the recipe was distributed by the Empire Marketing Board to members of the public, so they could join their King in eating a patriotic English pudding at Christmas time.

 What's more, the pudding is made on "Stir-up Sunday" which is the twenty-fifth Sunday after Trinity, the Sunday next before Advent, when each family member takes his or her turn stirring the pudding mixture from east to west to illustrate the journey of the Magi as they followed the Star.